steveseguin/problems-with-webRTC/README.md

 # Problems with webRTC
-A collection of issues limiting webRTC's adoption
+A collection of issues limiting webRTC's adoption, specifically with a focus on video production

 * Increasing playout buffer delay does not improve quality at all or very little
     * This is a huge issue.